 Not only does Decree 97 reduce the tuition fee for the 2023-2024 school year compared to Decree 81, it also stipulates a delay in the roadmap for increasing university tuition fees.
 Instead of reaching the highest mark in the framework set by the Government in the 2025-2026 school year, it will now reach the highest mark in the 2026-2027 school year (see box).

 However, according to Decree 97, from the 2027-2028 school year onwards, how university tuition fees will be collected is still unclear.
-According to Decree 81, from the 2026-2027 school year onwards, public universities will determine their own tuition fees corresponding to their level of financial autonomy and quality assurance, with an increase of no more than 12.5% per year.
+According to Decree 81, from the 2026-2027 school year onwards, public universities will determine their own tuition fees corresponding to their level of financial autonomy and quality assurance, with an increase in tuition fees not exceeding 12.5% per year.
 However, Decree 97 has abolished this.

 The Government issued Decree 97 to adjust the roadmap for increasing tuition fees appropriately.

-Universities that are self-sufficient in regular and investment expenditures are determined to have a maximum HP level of 2.5 times the above ceiling level.
-For training programs of public universities that have passed quality accreditation, universities are allowed to determine the HP level of that program based on the economic and technical norms issued by their own universities (this regulation is applied to non-autonomous universities).
+Universities that are self-sufficient in regular and investment expenditures are determined to have a maximum HP level equal to 2.5 times the above ceiling level.
+For training programs of public universities that have passed quality accreditation, the university is allowed to self-determine the HP collection level of that program based on the economic and technical norms issued by the university (this regulation is applied to non-autonomous universities).

 Tuition fees do not "really increase"

-Including assessing the impact of adjusting the HP on the consumer price index (CPI) and the state budget; or taking into account ensuring the implementation of the roadmap for calculating the price of education and training services according to the requirements of Resolution No. 19-NQ/TW dated October 25, 2017 and maintaining resources for educational institutions to improve the quality of education and training, invest in facilities in the context of limited state investment resources, and the regular budget is cut annually.
-Along with the increase in HP is the synchronous implementation of HP exemption and reduction policies for policy beneficiaries and students in difficult circumstances.
+Including assessing the impact of adjusting the HP on the consumer price index (CPI) and the state budget; or taking into account ensuring the implementation of the roadmap for calculating the price of education and training services according to the requirements of Resolution No. 19-NQ/TW dated October 25, 2017 and maintaining resources for educational institutions to improve the quality of education and training, invest in facilities in the context of limited state investment resources, and annual cuts in the regular budget.
+Along with increasing the HP is the synchronous implementation of HP exemption and reduction policies for policy beneficiaries and students in difficult circumstances.

-According to Mr. Son, Resolution No. 19-NQ/TW dated October 25, 2017 requires "by 2021, the roadmap for calculating public service prices (calculating full salaries, direct costs, management costs and asset depreciation) for a number of basic areas such as healthcare, education and training, and vocational education".
-Decree 81 was issued on the basis of implementing the direction of Resolution 19, to be applied from the 2021-2022 school year, which stipulates that "the HP level for the 2021-2022 school year is equal to the HP level for the 2020-2021 school year; from the 2022-2023 school year, the HP ceiling increases according to the annual roadmap".
-However, due to the Covid-19 pandemic, the Government required public universities to keep the tuition fee level for the 2022-2023 school year stable at the same level as the 2021-2022 school year.
-Thus, the tuition fee level of public universities has remained stable over the past 3 school years (2020-2021, 2021-2022 and 2022-2023).
+According to Mr. Son, Resolution No. 19-NQ/TW dated October 25, 2017 requires "by 2021 to complete the roadmap for calculating public service prices (calculating full salaries, direct costs, management costs and asset depreciation) for a number of basic areas such as health care, education and training, and vocational education".
+Decree 81 was issued on the basis of implementing the direction of Resolution 19, to be applied from the 2021-2022 school year, which stipulates "the HP level for the 2021-2022 school year is equal to the HP level for the 2020-2021 school year; from the 2022-2023 school year, the HP ceiling increases according to the annual roadmap".
+But due to the Covid-19 pandemic, the Government required public universities to keep the tuition fee level for the 2022-2023 school year stable at the same level as the 2021-2022 school year.
+Thus, the tuition fee level of public universities has remained stable for 3 school years (2020-2021, 2021-2022 and 2022-2023).

-In the 2023-2024 school year, if universities return to applying the tuition ceiling of Decree 81, the tuition fee will increase quite high compared to the tuition fee in the 2022-2023 school year.
-Decree 97 was issued to adjust the appropriate tuition fee roadmap so that the increase is not too high.
+In the 2023 - 2024 school year, if universities return to applying the HP ceiling of Decree 81, the HP collection level will increase quite high compared to the HP level of the 2022 - 2023 school year.
+Decree 97 was issued to adjust the HP roadmap appropriately, so that the increase is not too high.

 Synchronously apply many support policies and HP exemptions